offfahad/predicting-sine-wave-using-rnn/README.md

 # rnn_on_sine_wave

-Predicting the future for Sine wave using Recurrent Neural Networks.
+Generating and predicting the future for Sine wave using Recurrent Neural Networks.